-If you are a follower of this blog, you know we use booking.com to make the reservations of the accommodations have more than 1 million accommodations in 200 countries, and surely you’ll find the one that best suits your tastes and budgets.
+If you are a follower of this blog, you know we use booking.com to make reservations.
+The accommodations have more than 1 million accommodations in 200 countries, and surely you’ll find the one that best suits your tastes and budgets.

-Also, if you travel of you live in the US, a great option is Hotels.com.
-If you book in advance, you can find very good bargain on this website.
+Also, if you travel if you live in the US, a great option is Hotels.com.
+You can find very good bargains on this website if you book in advance.

 Step 4.
 How to get around at the destination

-Another thing to keep in mind when planning your trip is to know the different transportation options that are in the destination you have chosen.
+Another thing to remember when planning your trip is to know the different transportation options in the destination you have chosen.